HeterogeneousGL-SAN/SAN/augmentation/README.md

 This code is parallelized in order to save time.
 To set the number of processors you can set `-processors=2`.

 ## Topic Modelling

+**Please, note that these files will overvwrite the actual content of the mes and pubmed datasets folder as entities and topics files are already present together with the related edges.
+If you plan to change configurations or code, make sure to save a snapshot of your data before running these scripts.**